-Awards: Professors of Naval Science will have the option of recognizing outstanding midshipmen scholarship either through the presentation of Cash Prizes and/or Achievement Certificates.
+Awards: Professors of Naval Science will have the option of recognizing outstanding midshipman scholarship through the presentation of Cash Prizes and/or Achievement Certificates.

 Selection for Achievement Certificates: Instructors of Sea Power and Maritime Affairs courses may participate in the Dunn Prize recognition program by nominating midshipmen for recognition through the PNS who demonstrated the most mastery of the subject matter.
 Instructors may consider test scores, class participation, and writing abilities in deciding on a nominee.
 This process should not create any additional burdens on NROTC faculty, given the need to evaluate coursework as part of instructor duties.

-If a NROTC unit or consortium hosts multiple Sea Power and Maritime Affairs courses, the PNS can forward multiple nominees to the NHF to receive NHF Dunn Prize Achievement Certificates that ideally would be awarded during the following Fall semester.
-In addition to receiving a prize certificate, selected midshipmen will be offered a one-year free student membership (value $20) with the NHF and will be encouraged to participate in such NHF academic activities such as the Naval History Book Review program.
+If an NROTC unit or consortium hosts multiple Sea Power and Maritime Affairs courses, the PNS can forward multiple nominees to NHF to receive NHF Dunn Prize Achievement Certificates that ideally would be awarded during the following Fall semester.
+In addition to receiving a prize certificate, selected midshipmen will be offered a one-year free student membership with NHF and will be encouraged to participate in such NHF academic activities such as the Naval History Book Review program.

 Submission Requirements: There are no deadline requirements for Achievement Certificates.
-The NROTC Unit only needs to submit the name of the Midshipman and the institution he or she is attending to the NHF Director of Programs, Dr. David F. Winkler, email@example.com.
-The names of the Midshipman and institution will be printed on to a certificate template and accompanying congratulatory memorandum and sent back to the unit as an e-mail attachment for printing out and presentation at a time as deemed appropriate the PNS.
+The NROTC Unit needs only to submit the name of the Midshipman and the institution he or she is attending to NHF Director of Programs, Dr. David F. Winkler, email@example.com.
+The names of the Midshipmen and institution will be printed on a certificate template and a congratulatory memorandum and sent back to the unit as an e-mail attachment for printing out and presentation at a time as deemed appropriate by the PNS.

 Term/Essay Paper Considerations: Text length, which does not include any preliminaries, title page, end notes or footnotes, should be a minimum of 500 and maximum of 5,000 words.
 In other words, the paper must be long enough to complete a thorough argument, but short enough to rivet the attention of a broad audience.